 Cactus Soil DIY Recipe

 This Succulent and Cactus Mix Recipe isn’t one I came up with – I’m not a master of all things soil!
 It’s good for indoor and outdoor cactus and succulent planting.
-I’ve been using it to plant cactus and succulents in pots for over 2 years now.
-The folks at Eco Gro shared it with me via its creator Mark Dimmitt.

-In terms of mixing, I simply put all the materials, starting with the coco chips and ending with the lime and elemite, in the bin and thoroughly incorporate them with a trowel.
+In terms of mixing, I put all the materials, starting with the coco chips and ending with the lime and elemite, in the bin and thoroughly incorporate them with a trowel.

 The coco chips and coco coir come in bricks and need to be hydrated to loosen.
-I prefer to let them dry out before adding them to the mix as the other ingredients are dry.
+I prefer to let them dry out before adding them to the mix, as the other ingredients are dry.

 I use a large tin bowl with handles to blend up the mix.
 I can easily carry it around whether I’m potting indoors or outdoors.
 You can see it in the video.
-It’s like a portable potting station as neither the bowl nor the cactus mix is heavy.
+It’s like a portable potting station, as neither the bowl nor the cactus mix is heavy.

 Cactus Soil Options To Buy